Twelve Part Blog Series beginning August 18, 2009

 Instead, the employee simply seeks informal counseling, and the agency, the employee and the EEOC attempt to reach a settlement.
 Obviously, an attempt to promote and reach a settlement at an early stage is fairer to all parties.
 However, if there is no settlement, the employee has the right to file an informal complaint, and the agency’s EEO office conducts an investigation during the next 180 days.
 This investigation provides cost-free discovery for the employee, as the EEO-investigation is required to interview witnesses and obtain documentary evidence.
-At the end of the 180 days, the employee learns the results of the investigation and then has a choice, he or she can either file for an administration hearing before the EEOC or can file directly in U.S. District Court and request a jury trial.
+At the end of the 180 days, the employee learns the results of the investigation and then has a choice, he or she can either file for an administrative hearing before the EEOC or can file directly in U.S. District Court and request a jury trial.

 Even if the employee chooses for the administrative approach, he or she still can seek removal of the case to federal court if the employee does not like the manner in which the administrative process is unfolding.